rombrew/phobia/doc/CLI.md

 Note the different types of registers.
 There are registers intended for saving as configuration.
 Other registers provide information to read only.
-Virtual registers provide a different way to access other registers (usually this is taking a value in different units of measurement).
-There are also link registers that are required to configure data transfer between subsystems.
+Virtual registers provide a different way to access other registers (usually this is taking a value in different unit of measurement).
+There are also link registers that are required to configure data transfer between different subsystems.

-Each register can have its own write and read handler that can do a complex non obvious actions during access to it.
+Keep in mind each register can have its own write and read handler that can do a complex non-obvious actions during access to it.

 ## Linkage concept